rneygri80/Engineering_4_Notebook/README.md

         print ("Do you want to roll?
 (Y)es or (N)o") answer = input()
 ### Lessons learned
+Unlike the arduino with the Pi we are able to aply diffrent applications such as mathmatica which we were introduced to in this assigment.
+For this assigment we had trouble createing the a dice that rolled randomly at first it rolled a six every time. by adding the first line of code it became random we also had trouble printing the number that was rolled because we had it inside the parentheses at first.
 ## Hello Python
 ### Code
 ##### [https://github.com/cmunro97/Engineering_4_Notebook/blob/master/Python/lesson00.py]